jeremybrooks/SuprSetr/README.md

 It probably has bugs.
 But don't worry, I'll fix them when they are found.

 ## Known Issues
- * Sets filtered by video display incorrect counts after a refresh, but are correct when SS restarts.

 ## Testing
 Things that have been tested and seem to work.
 Parenthesis indicate the operating